Red list travel rules: Pakistan presents counter to UK's argument

 Responding to her statement, the SAPM said that his team has reviewed the available information that became the basis of the UK's decision.
 He pointed out that numbers alone, without context, can be deceptive when looking at a country's track record of managing the epidemic.

-Sharing a table comparing key indicators from Pakistan and some other countries in the region, the SAPM said that at the time of addition to the red list, Pakistan had very low numbers as compared to the numbers from other countries on the list.
+Sharing a table comparing key indicators from Pakistan and some other countries in the region, the SAPM said that at the time of addition to the red list, Pakistan had very low numbers as compared to India, Iran and Iraq on the list.

 British MPs criticise UK govt for retaining Pakistan on 'red list', promoting India to 'amber'